SammyBrimberry/GoogleBigQuery_attritionClassification/instructions.md

 df = client.query('''
 select department
 from `civil-hope-323521.attrition_dataset_1.IBM_attrition_2021`
-where attrition=True and gender = "Female"
+where attrition = True and gender = "Female"
 ''').to_dataframe()
 ```
 1. SELECT the department column
 2. FROM the project_id.database.table
-3. WHERE
+3. WHERE gender is female and attrition is True
+|